friendsofstrandseq/mosaicatcher-docs/docs/usage.md

 ### scNOVA mode of execution

+!!! warning
+    Following Anaconda licensing issues with EMBL, scNOVA can only be executed using profiles based on singularity where the conda environment were already built.

 From 1.9.2, it's now possible to run [scNOVA](https://github.com/jeongdo801/scNOVA/) directly from MosaiCatcher in order to determine the nucleosome occupancy associated to the SV calls provided during MosaiCatcher execution.

 To do so, mosaicatcher must be executed during a first step in order to generate the SV calls and associated plots/tables required to determine subclonality.